-In the margins of the General Conference of the IAEA (International Atomic Energy Agency) on 18 September 2018 a high-level side event will take place whereby all relevant remediation programs bringing solutions for Central Asia will be presented and discussed.
-A Strategic Master Plan as completed and endorsed will be a key part of the exchanges.
+In the margins of the General Conference of the IAEA (International Atomic Energy Agency) on 18 September 2018 a high-level side event took place whereby all relevant remediation programs bringing solutions for Central Asia was presented and discussed.
+A Strategic Master Plan as completed and endorsed was also a key part of the exchanges.

 At the EBRD (European Bank for Reconstruction and Development) an International Donors’ Conference, will be held on 8 November 2018 in London.
 The bank is in charge of the Environmental Remediation Account (ERA) especially created to finance environmental remediation projects in Central Asia.